 - g.
 An allowance for bad debt expense has been made to recognize a certain amount of revenues that will be considered as uncollectible and written off throughout the year.
 This expenditure item has been included as an operating expense and was projected based on trends incurred by utilities statewide and discussions with Town staff.
 A bad debt expense ratio estimated at 0.15% of sales revenues was assumed for the Forecast Period and was projected to average \$7,000 per year. - h.
 Although considered a System operating expense for financial reporting purposes, depreciation and amortization expenses have not been recognized as an Operating Expense for the purposes of this report.
 The analysis does recognize the dedicated funding of a capital fund associated with the accrual of funds for ongoing capital re-investment which is discussed later in this report.

-6. The Town currently has four (5) outstanding series of loans issued on behalf of the Water System that represent a debt accounted for in the utility system but are secured for repayment by ad valorem taxes (General Fund revenues); there has been not loans issued by the Town to fund wastewater improvements.
-The following loans were outstanding as of September 30, 2019; they were issued by the Town on behalf of the Water System:
+6. The Town currently has four (5) outstanding series of loans issued to finance capital improvements on behalf of the Water System.
+The debt is recognized as a revenue requirement of the utility system but the majority of the payments are secured for repayment by ad valorem taxes (General Fund revenues); there has been no loans issued by the Town to fund wastewater capital improvements.
+The following loans were outstanding as of October 1, 2019; they were issued by the Town on behalf of the Water System: